The Daring Gourmet

 This dish was requested by one of our readers, Bethany in Michigan.
 She wrote in to request an excellent moussaka recipe that she could make for her family and friends and we’re confident you are all going to enjoy this as much as we do!

-This moussaka is mostly authentic with a couple of twists for added flavor.
+This moussaka recipe is mostly authentic with a couple of twists for added flavor.
 Traditional moussaka uses ground lamb while most modern versions use ground beef.
 I took culinary license to add the additional twist of halving the ground beef with mild ground sausage.
 This added a wonderful flavor dimension to the dish.
 I took measures to optimize the flavors every step of the way while retaining the dish’s authentic integrity.

 Many very traditional versions of moussaka use a layer of potatoes.
 Most modern versions do not which is a shame.
 I added the potatoes in order to create a more complete meal and they really are a great addition.